SelectQED/diffisn/README.md

 diffisn parses two SQL files into ASTs, and compares them based on the ASTs.

+## why another diff?

+Most standard diff tools rely on line-by-line text comparison, which fails spectacularly for SQL.
+A simple change in keyword casing, or a reordered column list can trigger dozens of false positives in a standard Git diff, masking the actual logic changes.

+The name "diffisn" comes from a modified quote of the Interstellar movie:

+> There is no point using energy to make another diff...
+> No. It is necessary.

+When your SQLs are spinning, *diff is* *n*ecessary

 ## Background

-The code is mostly written by AI.
-But i think it is good to share it anyway.
+I develop it with AI. i write specification and test.
+AI does most of the coding.
+Not 100% "hand made", but i think it is good to share it.

+Some other note:

+- i am mainly working on Snowflake db (with a little bit Oracle DB)
+- i use diffisn in work on a daily basis.
+It performs well for my purpose
+- it shall work for most other dialects, but prepare for gotcha

 ## Features

-- column-by-column `CREATE TABLE` diffs
+- AST based column-by-column `CREATE TABLE` diffs
-- column-by-column `SELECT` diffs
+- AST based column-by-column `SELECT` diffs
 - other SQL clauses (e.g. FROM, WHERE, etc.) use a token-level diff via the Patience algorithm
 - **Side-by-side terminal output** — colored red/green highlights with dimmed unchanged lines
 - (simple) vim-style keybindings for scrolling and navigating hunks

-## Other Note

-- i am mainly working on Snowflake db (with a little bit Oracle DB)
-- it seems to work with Snowflake SQL dialect
-- not sure how it works with other SQL dialects

 ## Installation